The Minnesota False Claims Act

 - Businesses and research institutions falsifying information on applications or progress reports to qualify for grants or contracts reserved for small or minority-owned businesses.

-To report potential FCA fraud related to state or municipal contracts or funds, please complete and submit the OAG’s Fraud Report Form.
+To report potential FCA fraud related to state or municipal contracts or funds, please complete and submit the OAG’s Consumer Assistance Request Form.